darvinpatel/sentinelMap/README.md

 - Try to ping vm again from your **host** machine - this should now work!

 ![](images/img29.PNG)

-> Before when Firewalls were in default state of ON
+> Before when Firewalls were in the default state of ON

 ![](images/img30.PNG)

 > After when Firewalls were turned off intentionally

 ## Step 11A: Retrieve Powershell script: [Script](https://github.com/darvinpatel/sentinelMap/blob/main/Custom_Security_Log_Exporter.ps1 "Script")